-I have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the City of Barnsdall, Oklahoma, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the City of Barnsdall, Oklahoma's, basic financial statements and have issued my report thereon dated December 2, 2019.
+I have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the modified cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the City of Barnsdall, Oklahoma,(the City), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued my report thereon dated April 5, 2021.
 My report included an emphasis-of-matter paragraph related to the City's use of a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-My report on the governmental activities was qualified due to the omission of business-type activities, fixed assets, and related depreciation.
+My report on the governmental activities was adverse due to the omission of the government-wide financial information, and the omission of certain general infrastructure assets and the related depreciation.